lennytmp/learning/README.md

 * [DONE] Min cut search in graphs
 * remove duplicates from a list of strings which is larger than the available memory (i.e. with reloads from disk)
 * count the number of disjoint objects in a bitmap
-* implement a program which plays tic-tac-toe
+* [DONE] implement a program which plays tic-tac-toe
 * tree balancing
 * [DONE] Tree insert / find etc.